-The Operating Agreement will allow transfer of Units only (a) with the prior written consent of the Manager, or (b) by inheritance, intra-family transfer or family dissolution.
+The While Sherwin-Williams remains an owner of Master Tenant (anticipated to be approximately five years from commencement of operations), no voluntary lifetime transfers of Units will be permitted (other than transfers to revocable trusts for estate planning purposes), in order to comply with Historic Tax Credit rules.
+Thereafter, the Operating Agreement will allow transfer of Units only (a) with the prior written consent of the Manager, or DAP, (b) to another Member, or (c) by inheritance, intra-family transfer or family dissolution.
 Any such transfer must comply with certain tax and securities laws requirements.
 A transferee of a membership interest may not become a substitute member without the prior written consent of the Manager.
+DAP.
 All expenses incurred by the Company related to a transfer of Units will be charged to the Member requesting the transfer.